Educating Homebuyers / First Time Homebuyers A Niche To Grow On Class Questions Only

 D. All of the answers were used in this chapter

-10 of 10 Is there a difference between being Pre-Qualified and Pre-Approved for a mortgage loan?
+10 Is there a difference between being Pre-Qualified and Pre-Approved for a mortgage loan?

 A. No, these are the same thing